keenlabs/KeenClient-Java/README.md

     }
 ```

 That's it!
-After running your code, check your Keen IO Project to see the event has been added.
+After running your code, check your Keen Project to see the event has been added.

 NOTE: You are responsible for making sure that the contents of the event map can be properly serialized into JSON by the JSON handler you've configured the `KeenClient` to use.
 This shouldn't be an issue for standard maps of primitives and lists/arrays, but may be a problem for more complex data structures.